JoeMerten/Stm32/Lib/Stm/Stm32F2xx_StdPeriph_Lib_V1.1.0/Project/STM32F2xx_StdPeriph_Template/MDK-ARM/readme.txt

  - Project.uvproj/.uvopt: A pre-configured project file with the provided library structure that produces an executable image with MDK-ARM.

-@note Enabling "Options for Target — Output – Browser Information" is useful for
+@note Enabling "Options for Target â€” Output â€“ Browser Information" is useful for
       quick source files navigation but may slow the compilation time.